archihalder/Fruit-Classifier/README.md

 ----
 <h2> Dataset </h2>
-The [Dataset](https://github.com/archihalder/Fruit-Classifier/Data) is made from scratch.
+The dataset is made from scratch.
 It is divided into two categories namely test and train.
 Each of those categories is divided into 5 classes.

 1. Apple
 2. Banana